SiliconLabs/matter_extension/provision/README.md

 ### Flash Dump

-On EFR32MG12, the last page starts at address 0x000FF800.
-On EFR32MG24, the last page is located at 0x0817E000.
-These addresses can be found in the memory map of the board's datasheet.
+The `--creds_address` option controls the location of the attestation credentials.
+By default, these files are located at the beggining of the last page of flash (0x817E000 for EFR32MG24, and 0x831E000 for EFR32MG26).
 For instance, for a MG24 board:

 ```shell
 commander readmem --range 0x0817E000:+1536 --serialno 440266330